MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # [Business accounts (B-to-B)](#tab/b2b)

-After unifying accounts, you can optionally unify contacts (preview) for those accounts and link the unified contacts to the unified accounts.
-The processes are similar in that they both map data from your data sources, remove duplicates, match the data across entities, and create a unified profile.
-In contact unification, additional steps include defining semantic mapping for your contacts and creating the relationship between contacts and accounts.
+The unification process maps account data from your data sources, removes duplicates, matches the data across entities, and creates a unified profile.

-> [!NOTE]
-> Account and contact records must have a unique key that connects them.
-For example, an account ID that exists in the account record and contact record that ties the account and contact together.

 Unification is performed in the following order:

 1. [Source fields](map-entities.md) (previously called Map): In the source fields step, select entities and fields to include in the unify account process.
 Map fields to a common semantic type that describes the purpose of the field.